dotnet/docs/docs/desktop-wpf/fundamentals/xaml-resources-define.md

 ---
-title: Define XAML resources for WPF - .NET Core
+title: Define XAML resources for WPF - .NET Core Desktop Guide
 description: Learn about XAML resources in WPF for .NET Core.
-Examples on how to define XAML resources are provided.
-This article is part of the .NET Core Desktop Guide.
+Understand the types of XAML resources and learn how to define XAML resources.
 author: thraka
 ms.author: adegeo
 ms.date: 08/21/2019